Arkham/vimfiles/README.md

 ## Features:

 * For vim:
-  - use NeoBundle as plugin environment
+  - use vim-plug as plugin environment
   - sane defaults: nocompatible mode, utf8, advanced syntax highlighting
   - 2 spaces, no tabs, uses bash-alike autocompletion for files and directories
   - tabs are displayed as `▸ `, end of lines as `¬`, trailing spaces as `.`